 in completing and filing your FAFSA, making corrections, and checking your application

-(For students and parents to request a Federal Student Aid PIN)
+(For students and parents to request an FSA ID)

 Federal Student Aid Information Center

 to request a paper SAR, to check application status, and to add/delete a